REFERRAL PERKS®

 *According to the Financial Consumer Agency of Canada

-If your down payment is less than 20% of the total purchase price, no matter the cost of the home, you are required to get mortgage loan insurance through the government-owned housing agency called the Canada Mortgage and Housing Corporation (CMHC), Sagen or Canada Guaranty Mortgage Insurance Company.
+If your down payment is less than 20% of the total purchase price, you are required to get mortgage loan insurance through the government-owned housing agency called the Canada Mortgage and Housing Corporation (CMHC), Sagen or Canada Guaranty Mortgage Insurance Company.

 The mortgage insurance premium is different depending on many factors including: